Am I the only one who doesn’t like Barcelona?

 I find Barcelona too busy, too big, too expensive and not well-lit.
 It’s not friendly in the same way that Valencia is (another Spanish city I could take or leave), nor did I ever stop feeling like a tourist.
 Having my family with me was stressful as I repeated, “No, Mom, I can’t read it; it’s in Catalan and I don’t speak Catalan,” or tried to ask directions, only to find the person I’d asked spoke no English or Spanish.
 Apart from the sites I like, such as Parc Güell or the Gràcia neighborhood, I felt like I wasn’t really savoring a second chance in a city – and I swear I tried!

 I’m also not into the Catalan ‘tude.
-Spearheaded by Artur Mas, a campaign for Catalonian independence has transformed the city into an alien landscape of sorts, which independence flags hanging from balconies, disturbing images of the rest of Spain and its people and Mossos, the Catalan version of a cop, all over the place.
-Mas was in a meeting in Palau Sant Jordi near our apartment, and the Mossos only let me pass when I told them I was American and didn’t care much for politics.
+Spearheaded by Artur Mas, a campaign for Catalonian independence has transformed the city into an alien landscape of sorts, which independence flags hanging from balconies and Mossos, the Catalan version of a cop, all over the place.
+I can’t argue that their claim that their language and culture was oppressed under Franco, I don’t think that their reasons for leaving will necessarily make things any better.
 The kicker?
-They want to be recognized as an EU sovereign state but still stay in the BBVA Spanish soccer league?
+They want to be recognized as an EU sovereign state but still stay in the BBVA Spanish soccer league! (if you’re interested in learning more, check out Simon Harris’s book project, Catalonia is not Spain: a Historical Perspective)

 What is great about Barcelona is its proximity to the Pyrenees, Girona and Costa Brava.
 Navigating through my cell phone, we took quick breaks to Andorra, Girona, Besalu and Monstserrat.
 Getting out of the city meant having my head cleared and experiencing a part of the country whose tourism is highly developed and thriving.
 Returning, I tried to see Barcelona a bit differently, but I just ended up pouting like a three-year-old when I had to pay more than 1,20€ for a beer and use my cell phone as a flashlight for opening the door to our place in El Born.

 Have you ever given a city a second chance?
 Were your thoughts swayed?
 Is there a destination you’re not keen on returning to?
 Watch for the response to this post from Aga, part of the traveling duo of Aga Nuno Somewhere.
-She’s a big Barcino fan and is chomping at the bit to give her thoughts on the city!
+If you decide you have to see Barcelona, considering checking out Barcelona Home for apartment rentals while in the Ciudad Condal.

 And there are a LOT of friendly people, but its the international students moreso than the natives.
 Personally, I find Catalonia independence to be an interesting topic of conversation to bring up because all the natives have a different opinion on it.